NeuroTechX/ntx_slack_archive/_announcements_.md

 >
 We worked hard to make this talk happen because even though the idea of a quantum human mind sounds crazy, experiments in the past few years has been steadly confirming Penrose's hypothesis that microtubules can support warm quantum coherence and potentially play a role in human consciousness.

+6/9/2017 6:33 PM

+ **a.tech** :

+ >I do appreciate the concerns you raised though.
+It totally makes sense.